Let me begin by asking: What did you dream of being when you were 5 years old? Before the world steered you elsewhere?

 Well, when I was 5, I was acting out the entire Little Mermaid on my front door step in a bra made out of Glade air freshener sea shells and a dorset fin made by my Grandma.
 The audience was comprised of my extended family; and if I recall correctly, I procured just one additional cast member: my sister, Fawn, who doubled as Flounder/back up singer.

-For the two decades following my doorstep plays, I lost sight of my acting dream: academics and sports moved to the forefront where I was elected president of the student council, earned the high point female athlete and received award for singing.
+For the two decades following my doorstep plays, I lost sight of my acting dream: academics and sports moved to the forefront where I was elected president of the student council, earned the high point female athlete and received awards for singing.

 I went on to enrolled at Union College, and completed a dual degree: B.A. in Economics and a B.A. in Music.
 Upon graduation, I was hired by at Tudor Investment Corporation.
 What began as a receptionist job morphed into a direction I never foresaw - an IT System Administrator supporting the Chief Technology Officer in one of the most respectable hedge funds in the world.